 The Company has scheduled an investor conference call to discuss management’s outlook and the results reported in today’s earnings announcement.
-The call will begin at 9:30 a.m.
-Eastern time, 8:30 a.m.
-Central time on Wednesday, January 24, 2018, the content of which is not part of this earnings release.
+The call will begin at 8:30 a.m.
+Eastern time, 7:30 a.m.
+Central time on Thursday, January 31, 2019, the content of which is not part of this earnings release.
 A slide presentation providing summary financial and statistical information that will be discussed on the call will also be posted to the Company’s website and available for real-time viewing at investors.bhge.com.
 The conference call will be broadcast live via a webcast and can be accessed by visiting the Events and Presentations page on the Company’s website at: investors.bhge.com.
-An archived version of the webcast will be available on the website for one month.
+An archived version of the webcast will be available on the website for one month following the webcast.

 This news release (and oral statements made regarding the subjects of this release) may contain forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, (each a “forward-looking statement”).
 The words “anticipate,” “believe,” “ensure,” “expect,” “if,” “intend,” “estimate,” “project,” “foresee,” “forecasts,” “predict,” “outlook,” “aim,” “will,” “could,” “should,” “potential,” “would,” “may,” “probable,” “likely,” and similar expressions, and the negative thereof, are intended to identify forward-looking statements.
 There are many risks and uncertainties that could cause actual results to differ materially from our forward-looking statements.
-These forward-looking statements are also affected by the risk factors described in the Company’s Registration Statement on Form S-4 (File No. 333-216991), filed by the Company with the SEC and declared effective on May 30, 2017; the Company’s subsequent quarterly reports on Form 10-Q for the quarterly period ended June 30, 2017 and September 30, 2017; and those set forth from time to time in other filings with the Securities and Exchange Commission (“SEC”).
+These forward-looking statements are also affected by the risk factors described in the Company’s annual report on Form 10-K for the annual period ended December 31, 2017; the Company's subsequent quarterly reports on Form 10-Q for the quarterly period ended March 31, 2018, June 30, 2018 and September 31, 2018; the Company's current report Form 8-K filed on November 13, 2018; and those set forth from time to time in other filings with the Securities and Exchange Commission (“SEC”).
 The documents are available through the Company’s website at: www.investors.bhge.com or through the SEC’s Electronic Data Gathering and Analysis Retrieval (“EDGAR”) system at: www.sec.gov.
 We undertake no obligation to publicly update or revise any forward-looking statement.